kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 ### Loading the Ontology and Data from File

 Above, was a quick overview to show the basics of making Graql queries on some basic data within the Graql shell.
-A more common use case is to load the ontology and data directly from `.gql` files into a graph instead of typing it all into the shell.
+It is much more common to load the ontology and data directly from *.gql* files into a graph instead of typing it all into the shell.
 You can find a good example of this in the [Visualising a Graph](./visualiser.html) documentation, which takes our full genealogy data, loads it into a graph and explores it using the Grakn visualiser.
+Please see the [examples section](../examples/examples.html) of this documentation for others.

-We shall move on to look at some of the other use cases that are typical for developers working with GRAKN.AI.
+We shall now move on to look briefly at some of the other use cases that are typical for developers working with GRAKN.AI.

 ## Data Migration